 David’s research is multidisciplinary and covers ground in human security, intelligence, technology, sustainability, and public-private partnerships.
 His latest writing has been published in The Jerusalem Post, The Times of Israel, Journal of Science Policy and Governance, Harvard Kennedy School Review, Inquiries Journal and Cornell International Affairs Review.

-In both the office and in the environment, David’s ability to develop and communicate solutions for challenges facing today’s society has been sharpened by a diverse portfolio of unique experiences.
-He has over 3,000 hours of laboratory experience and has worked with several non-profits and multinational corporations on sustainability and natural disaster resilience.
 In 2014, David founded the award-winning non-profit think tank, Center for Development and Strategy.
-He is currently completing his MSc in Sustainability Management at the University of Toronto and has a B.A. in Economics and Geography and International Trade from the State University of New York at Buffalo.
+He holds an M.Sc. in Sustainability Management from the University of Toronto and a B.A. in Economics and Geography and International Trade from the State University of New York at Buffalo.

 Juan graduated with a Bachelor’s of Science in Business Administration at the State University of New York at Buffalo with concentrations in International Business and Financial Analysis.
 He served as the Treasurer for UB’s Student Association, where he oversaw a budget of over $3.4 million.

 Bryan is a Cuban student pursuing a Bachelor’s Degree in Philosophy at the University of Havana.
 His research interests focus in the intersection of Political & Moral Philosophy and International Affairs.
 With issues like ethnic violence, the nature of revolutions or the foundations and future of the nation-state, he’s been concerned with the ethical and theoretical questions at the bottom of some of the most pressing global problems.
 He is interested in the policy making process in international organizations as well.